nathanwallh/Cloudroid/How-to.md

 ![alt tag](https://raw.githubusercontent.com/nathanwallh/Cloudroid/master/images/demo4.png)

 By default, only one user is available in the network, and all files reside in the shared directory: ```user_files```.

-5. Now it's possible to send FTP commands such as:
+5. Now you can to send FTP commands such as:

 ```CWD``` - Get the current working directory